-Consolidated Profit Before Tax For the year 2021 amounted to ALL 1,237,790 thousand which was higher than previous year by ALL 176,485 thousand, mainly affected by the decreased finance costs of the company and favorable exchange rate gains.
-More details are provided in the related notes to the Consolidated Financial Statements.
+Consolidated Profit Before Tax For the year was higher than previous year by ALL 580,479 thousand, mainly affected by the decreased financing costs and favorable exchange rate gains (appreciation of Albanian Lek against Euro - Company's borrowings are mainly denominated in Euro).

-The above consolidated operation results, coupled with the movement in the company's consolidated working capital led to a Consolidated Net Cash Flow from Operating activities in the amount of ALL 2,022,930 thousand which was lower by ALL 176,647 thousand compared to prior year.
-The company utilized the consolidated generated cashflow to invest in new capex in the Amount of ALL 170,740 thousand as well as utilized its consolidated free cash flow in repaying borrowings in the amount of ALL 1,505,280 thousand during the period.
+The above consolidated operation results, coupled with the movement in the company's consolidated working capital led to a Consolidated Net Cash Flow from Operating activities in the amount of ALL 1,335,522 thousand which was lower by ALL 687,408 thousand compared to prior year.
+The company utilized the consolidated generated cashflow to invest in new capex amounting to ALL 570,731 thousand as well as utilized its consolidated free cash flow in repaying borrowings in the net amount of ALL 1,142,354 thousand during the period.
 The company closed the financial year with ample liquidity position.

-In terms of technical performance, the operation of the production line during 2021 followed the demand pattern for the company's product while focusing on optimization of stocks and working capital through the year.
+In terms of technical performance, the operation of the production line during 2022 followed the demand pattern for the company's product while focusing on optimization of stocks and working capital through the year.
 The production line has been performing at very high reliability levels ensuring proper delivery of products, both to domestic and export markets especially during periods of high demand, adequately capturing all the opportunities available.

-In terms of Health and Safety the company has ensured that both legal requirements as well as all the guidelines provided from TITAN Group are followed by implementing best practices to further develop the overall H&S performance.
-To this end, trainings are an important and effective tool, as it will educate the employees on proper workplace procedures, practices, and behaviour to prevent possible injuries and illness or contamination from improper hygiene.
+In terms of Health and Safety (H&S) the company has ensured that both legal requirements as well as all the guidelines provided from TITAN Group are followed by implementing best practices to further develop the overall H&S performance.
+To this end, training is an important and effective tool as they serve to educate the employees on proper workplace procedures, practices, and behaviour to prevent possible injuries and illness or contamination from improper hygiene.
 Every year the company has a proper H&S training schedule to raise awareness and communicate H&S updated practices to employees.
-In 2021 our employees including sub-contractors had 3,037.5 hours of trainings only in Health and Safety topics/issues.
-Despite the second difficult year regarding the pandemic situation, H&S performance has been rigid in implementing new Covid-19 rules and wakeful to manage and isolate possible cases affected with Covid-19 between employees and sub-contractors.
+In 2022 our employees and sub-contractors received 4,451 hours of training in Health and Safety topics/issues only.
+Despite the third year regarding the pandemic situation, H&S performance has been rigid in implementing Covid-19 rules and wakeful to manage and isolate possible cases affected with Covid-19 between employees and sub-contractors.

-ANTEA has donated cement for various municipalities in Albania to help them in their civil projects on deteriorated and rehabilitations of roads, restorations/constructions of local houses and schools.
-Nevertheless, ANTEA continues to engage in promoting CSR standards and best practices in the country, by organizing conferences and meetings with Local Authorities, Institutions, Universities, Organizations and NGOs and leading the CSR approach by boosting SDGs in the country.
+ANTEA has donated cement for various municipalities in Albania to help them in their civil projects on deteriorated infrastructure and rehabilitations of roads, restorations/constructions of local houses and schools.
+The Company continues to engage in promoting CSR standards and best practices in the country by organizing conferences and meetings with local authorities, institutions, universities, organizations and NGOs and leading the CSR approach by boosting SDGs in the country.

-The environmental performance of ANTEA is monitored and reviewed throughout the entire year.
+The environmental performance of the Company is monitored and reviewed throughout the year.
 The review addresses accordingly and timely all the material issues of our operations.
-Since the beginning of its operation, ANTEA has been exerting its activity in accordance with ISO 14001 environmental management system certified by independent third party.
-The certification covers the quality and the adequacy of all applicable systems enforced to control and reduce air emissions, quarry rehabilitation and landscape aspects, groundwater, wells and wastewater aspects, liquid and solid waste, natural resources & energy consumption, noise, and other environmental aspects.
-In this respect, the company is fully compliant with the applicable laws and legislations.
-ANTEA constantly is improving the environmental performance, focusing the efforts on tackling climate change, using natural resources responsibly, improving our energy efficiency and contributing to the circular economy.
+Since the beginning of its operation, the Company has been exerting its activity in accordance with ISO 14001 environmental management system certified by an independent third party.
+The certification covers the quality and the adequacy of all applicable systems enforced to control and reduce air emissions, quarry rehabilitation and landscape aspects, groundwater, wells and wastewater aspects, liquid and solid waste, natural resources and energy consumption, noise and other environmental aspects.
+To this respect, the Company is fully compliant with the applicable laws and legislations.
+The Company is constantly improving environmental performance, focusing its efforts on tackling climate change, using natural resources responsibly, improving energy efficiency and contributing to the circular economy.